Nevon/Blobot/README.md

 If you run into any problems, checkout Heroku's [docs][heroku-node-docs].

-You'll need to edit the `Procfile` to set the name of your hubot.
+You'll need to edit the `Procfile` to set the name of your hubot as well as what adapter to use.

 More detailed documentation can be found on the [deploying hubot onto Heroku][deploy-heroku] wiki page.